Skip to content

 This entry is part 6 of 6 in the series Making Work Accessible

+Welcome to this series of posts on Making Work Accessible!
+I’m so excited to share this deeper dive into accessibility at work, based on some content from a recent webinar and presentation.
 We’re going to explore the phases of the employee life cycle: Attraction, Recruitment, Onboarding, Development, and Retention.
 I’ll share some accessibility and inclusion best practices in each of these areas, and also include a related benefit of disability inclusion.

-Retaining with Disabilities
+Retaining Employees with Disabilities

-Best Practices
+Retention Best Practices

 • Say yes to accommodations so people can get the work done – and make overall changes to policies and practices